mauriciopoppe/blog/site/content/notes/learning-french.md

 ---
 title: Learning French
 summary: |
-  I've been learning French on my own for almost two years.
-I'm not fluent yet, but I can understand and speak it with relative comfort.
+  I've been learning French on my own since mid 2024.
+I'm progressing in my fluency, and I can understand and speak it with relative comfort.
 In this article, I share how I'm learning this new language.